demlabs-cellframe/cellframe-node/README.md

 ### How to configure VPN service share
+To share VPN service you must have a node with master role.
 #### Node base configuration
 Open ```/opt/cellframe-node/etc/cellframe-node.cfg``` with command ```sudo nano /opt/cellframe-node/etc/cellframe-node.cfg``` and find next section: